Insight • UX

 The EPIC framework

-A practical framework for evaluating gamification opportunities:
+A practical way to assess gamification opportunities:

 • E - Engagement: does the mechanic make the product more engaging to use?